PRECIOUS-Gold hovers near 2-week low on strong dollar ahead of Fed minutes

 “The market has been tipping it as an easing of trade friction, so we have seen a rotation out of safe harbour trade, albeit temporarily,” Halley added.

-Chinese Ambassador to the United States Cui Tiankai said on Tuesday that Beijing was ready to resume talks with Washington, but blamed the latter for frequently “changing its mind” on tentative deals.
+Chinese Ambassador to the United States Cui Tiankai on Tuesday said Beijing was ready to resume talks with Washington, but blamed the latter for frequently “changing its mind” on tentative deals.

 Gold is now more than 5% below its late-February 2019 peak of $1,346.73 per ounce.